 “Yeah,” I said expressionlessly.
 “There’s not a whole lot Madam Pomfrey could do for me.”

 Mandy nodded, then, seemingly because she didn’t want to continue talking about Charlotte, she asked us all if we wanted to go to dinner.

 Rachel and Alanna agreed, but I just shrugged again.
 “You have to eat sometime,” Mandy insisted.
-So we all walked down together, saying very little, but there was nothing to say.
-Charlotte had always been the glue that held us all together; Rachel and Alanna had always been very different from Mandy and me, but Charlotte had been close with all of us.
-Now, in a way, it seemed her death had brought the remaining four of us closer together.
+So we all walked down together, Rachel’s and my arms around each other’s shoulders in silent support, all of us saying very little, but there was nothing to say.
+Charlotte had always been the glue that held us all together, and now, in a way, it seemed her death had brought the remaining four of us closer.

 The Great Hall had been adorned with black banners instead of the usual four House banners, and the conversations throughout the hall seemed muted.
 The food looked just as expertly prepared as ever by the house-elves, but it didn’t appear appetizing to me.
 The few bites I took of my dinner seemed tasteless and dry.

 “Dumbledore made a speech about the war at dinner yesterday,” said Alanna.
 “He said some nice things about Charlotte.”